 Belief systems are remarkably powerful.

-If a person can change their eye color just by believing it’s different, what are your belief systems doing to you?
+If a person can change their eye color just by BELIEVING it’s different, what are your belief systems doing to you and your weight loss goals?

 When was the last time you paid attention to your self-talk around your weight loss or physique goals?
 How often do you say things to yourself like ” I can’t” or “I’m never gonna be able to”…. or the million other self-defeating statements?